-Personal Service You can have the sheriff give a copy of the Petition for Divorce and Summons to your spouse.
-If your spouse lives in Kansas, you must pay a sheriff's service fee.
-OR If your spouse lives in a state other than Kansas, you will have to find out the procedures required by the sheriff in that state and county and to pay any fees required.
-Service by Return Receipt You can mail copies of the Petition for Divorce and Summons to your spouse using return receipt delivery, which can be by certified mail, priority mail, commercial courier service, overnight delivery service or other reliable personal delivery service to the party addressed.
+You can have the sheriff give a copy of the Petition for Divorce and Summons to your spouse.
+Personal Service If your spouse lives in Kansas, you must pay a sheriff's service fee. by Sheriff If your spouse lives in a state other than Kansas, you will have to find out the procedures required by the sheriff in that state and county and to pay any fees required.
+OR Service by Return Receipt You can mail copies of the Petition for Divorce and Summons to your spouse using return receipt delivery, which can be by certified mail, priority mail, commercial courier service, overnight delivery service or other reliable personal delivery service to the party addressed.
 The written or electronic delivery receipt must show who the documents were delivered to, the date of delivery, the address where delivered, and the person or entity completing delivery.
 After receiving the return receipt, you must fill out and file a Return of Service by Return Receipt form with the Clerk of the District Court to show that your spouse received the documents.
-OR OR You can pay a fee and have the sheriff's office send copies of your Petition for Divorce and Summons to your spouse using return receipt delivery.
+OR You can pay a fee and have the sheriff's office send copies of your Petition for Divorce and Summons to your spouse using return receipt delivery.
 See Appendix B for more information on Service by Return Receipt.
-Publication If you cannot give legal notice to your spouse through any other way, you can ask the court if you can publish notice in a local newspaper.
+OR Publication If you cannot give legal notice to your spouse through any other way, you can ask the court if you can publish notice in a local newspaper.
 You can only use this method if the judge says you can.
 This is a very complicated process and may limit your ability to have all issues decided in the divorce.
 You can only use this method if the judge says you can.
 The newspaper will charge you a fee to publish the notice.
 After publication, you must file the proof of publication with the Clerk of the District Court.
+Rev. 01/2025 ©KSJC INSTRUCTIONS FOR FILING DIVORCE (WITH CHILDREN) Page 5 of 26